- Politics and Social Issues

 What is It?

 Approval, I think is a distinct feature of humans.
-In whatever we do, its state of approval becomes an important attribute, governing, even the very choice of it.
 And it is a fundamental need for us.
-I have never come across an incident, where an animal waits for, or asks approval before proceeding with whatever is one's job.
+From the child looking for approval of parents, to an officer waiting for the approval of the boss, it can be seen everywhere.
+But, I have never come across an incident, where an animal waits for, or asks approval before proceeding with whatever is one's job.

 It plays a significant part in our life.
 Many a great sage, as well as a lot of big criminals, owe their position to the encouragement they received, or the approval they missed, in their formative years.
 No other want of the humans, be it food, clothing, or shelter, can cause such a significant and long standing effect on one's fortune.
 What is causing this need?
 Where does it come from?
 Which metabolic function is the culprit here?